 Each cohort of McGrath Scholars is broken down into smaller teams that work together through the semester to develop a capstone project.
 Each project must produce a plan for a tangible outcome that benefits the common good in our city, country, or worldwide community.
 Scholars are encouraged to be innovative in their project development by designing new technologies, products, or services unseen in societies.

-Despite the onset of COVID-19 and transitioning our learning from in-person to online, these Scholars employed their resilience to continue their capstone project development.
-Take a look at the capstone project focuses from our 2021 McGrath Scholars as well as recordings of their presentation from our annual Capstone Project Presentations.
+Take a look at the capstone project focuses from our 2022 McGrath Scholars as well as copies of their slide shows from our annual Capstone Project Presentations.

 McGrath Scholars Mailing List

 Stay up to date with program recruitment, events, and announcements by joining our mailing list!